brooksdra/technotes.github.io/intelliJ.md

 Class count to use import with '*' = 999
 Names count to use static import with '*' = 999
 Import layout should be:

+Package to Use Import with '*' java.awt.* javax.swing.*

+select Layout static import seperately
 ```
 Import static all other imports
 <blank line>